 Methods

 We used two datasets.
 The primary dataset is from the Trans-Omics in Precision Medicine (TOPMed) consortium, which was used to train and evaluate multiple models.
 The second dataset is from the Mass General Brigham (MGB) Biobank and was used to evaluate selected model performance in an independent healthcare-system dataset.
 Below we describe the datasets and the steps for constructing and evaluating models.
-Figure 1 describes the framework for the development of multi-PRS ML model allowing for non-genetic components to be calibrated across datasets.
+Figure 1 describes the framework for the development of multi-PRS non-linear ML model allowing for non-genetic components to be calibrated across datasets.

 The TOPMed dataset